We are at the halfway point in today's execution of Operation Chaos in both North Carolina and Indiana.

 Pure and simple.

-You know, liberalism's like communism these days.
+You know, liberalism is like communism these days.

 Sometimes the label just turns people off.

-When you say liberalism this, some people who would otherwise like to be persuaded, ah, there he goes, categorizing people again.
+When you say liberalism, this, some people who would otherwise like to be persuaded, ah, there he goes, categorizing people again.

-Uh perhaps a description of liberals and liberalism rather than just calling them that.
+And even though it's undeniable and unarguable, perhaps a description of liberals and liberalism rather than just calling them that, engaging in these discussions would be more persuasive.

 Working on this constantly, folks, the art of persuasion.

-And one of the problems with the art of persuasion is dealing with so many people who are ignorant.
+And one of the problems with the art of persuasion is dealing with many people who are ignorant.

 And I don't mean that as a cut to them.